 Difference between National Guard and active-duty service

 During these drills, units train, conduct fitness tests, undergo physicals and take care of paperwork.
-The rest of the time, you work at your civilian job.
+When you’re not doing a drill, you live your everyday life and work at your civilian job.

 The National Guard normally falls under the command of state governors, unlike the active-duty military, which falls under the president's command.
-However, National Guard members can be activated for federal service through Title 10 and 32 orders.
-Under these orders, they receive the same benefits and legal protections as active-duty service members.
+However, National Guard members can be activated for federal service through Title 10 and Title 32 orders.
+If that happens, they receive the same benefits and legal protections as active-duty service members.

 You can think of Title 32 as full-time National Guard service and Title 10 as active-duty service.

-- Title 32 orders are normally used for missions like natural disaster relief.
+- Title 32 orders are normally used for missions like natural disaster relief, and includes training and drills.

 - Title 10 orders are reserved for national defense missions, like deployment or combat support.